Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

 The completeness of the information on elastic constants in the experimentally obtained maps turns TGS into a powerful tool in materials characterization.
 For single crystals, particularly those engineered for specific functionalities, the elastic anisotropy is often intrinsically linked to their caloric, magnetic, or electric properties.
 Such linking can be found in ferroelastic alloys with a strong elastocaloric effect for solid-state refrigeration\cite{manosa_materials_2017,xiao_giant_2022,hou_fatigue-resistant_2019,tusek_regenerative_2016,fahler_caloric_2018} and energy harvesting,\cite{bucsek_energy_2020,lindquist_mechanical_2023} or magnetoelastic materials for new sensors and actuators.\cite{faran_ferromagnetic_2016,heczko_coupling_2022} For all these materials, the enhanced TGS characterization can bring novel insights in their functional properties and foster their further development.
 This approach enables rich information to be obtained on a single cut of the crystal with arbitrary orientation.
-Moreover, the measurement spot is relatively local in terms of both its in-plane dimensions ($\sim$ 800 $\times$ 800 $\mu$m$^2$, can be reduced below $\sim$ 500 $\times$ 500 $\mu$m$^2$ without any significant loss of information) and its penetration depth (up to several wavelengths), which can be utilized for example for measurements on individual grains over surfaces of coarse-grained polycrystals, functionally graded materials with gradient composition, or individual components of macroscopic composites.
+Moreover, the measurement spot is relatively local in terms of both its in-plane dimensions ($\sim$ 800 $\times$ \SI{800}{\micro\metre\squared}, can be reduced below $\sim$ 500 $\times$ \SI{500}{\micro\metre\squared} without any significant loss of information, as it still comprises several tens of fringes for the used wavelength) and its penetration depth (up to several wavelengths), which can be utilized for example for measurements on individual grains over surfaces of coarse-grained polycrystals, functionally graded materials with gradient composition, or individual components of macroscopic composites.
 In fact, the three cuts of \FeAl\ presented here are a part of a single large polycrystalline piece of this material.